A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Constructing the embedding

 The set $X_T$ is an approximate hub set of $T$.
 To define the set properly we need some additional insights on the structure of hubs of different levels in~$T$.
-The \emph{core} of $T$ is the intersection of sprawls formed by removing all subtowns of $T$ above a given level:
+The \emph{core} of $T$ is the intersection of sprawls formed by removing all child towns of $T$ above a given level (c.f.~\autoref{fig:core}):

 \begin{dfn} Let $T\in\mc{T}$ be a town on level $j$, and let $S_i$ be the sprawl of $V$ on level~$i \leq j$.
 The \emph{core~$C_i$ of $T$ on level $i$} is inductively defined as follows: $C_{j}=T$, and $C_i=S_i\cap C_{i+1}$ for $i\leq j-1$.
 The \emph{core hubs of $T$} are given by the set $\bigcup_{i=1}^{j-1} C_i\cap \spc(r_i)$. \end{dfn}